What is Hydrogen Peroxide?

 |Hydrogen Peroxide Standard||A-5505|

 The ferric thiocyanate method consists of ammonium thiocyanate and ferrous iron in acid solution.
 Hydrogen peroxide oxidizes ferrous iron to the ferric state, resulting in the formation of a red thiocyanate complex.
 Chlorine will not interfere with this method.
-Ferric iron and peracetic acid will interfere.
+Ferric iron, peracetic acid, and cupric copper will interfere.
 Results are expressed as ppm (mg/L) H2O2.

 With the DPD Method, hydrogen peroxide reacts with DPD (N, N-diethyl-p-phenylenediamine) in the presence of potassium iodide and ammonium molybdate to form a pink color.
 Various oxidizing agents such as halogens, ozone, and peracetic acid will produce high test results.
 Results are expressed as ppm (mg/L) H2O2.